-Explainer: Capital gains tax hike targets wealthy investors - WTMJ
+EXPLAINER: Capital gains tax hike targets wealthy investors - WTMJ

 Biden is asking Congress to wipe out a preferential tax treatment for private-equity executives and other money managers earning millions of dollars annually, something referred to as “carried interest.”

 For years they’ve been paying only 23.8% in federal tax because much of their compensation was treated as a long-term capital gain.
-The industry says such tax treatment encourages private-equity firms to take risks as entrepreneurs and to continue investing in companies.
-U.S. tax law has treated carried interest as a capital gain since 1913, according to the American Investment Council, an industry group.
+The industry says that encourages private-equity firms to take risks as entrepreneurs and to continue investing in companies.

 Because of it, many wealthy private-equity managers pay a lower rate than what households with married people filing their taxes jointly were paying on income above $171,050.

-Yes.
-Only the top 0.3% of taxpayers may be affected, or about 500,000 households across the country, according to Brian Deese, director of the White House National Economic Council.
+Only the top 0.3% of taxpayers, or about 500,000 households across the country, would be affected by the proposed rise in long-term capital gains rates, according to Brian Deese, director of the White House National Economic Council.

 THEN WHY DOES THE MARKET CARE SO MUCH?